-There is something shiveringly, quiveringly romantic about looking down on the whole world together from a very high place.
-But despite the Sleepless in Seattle romantic image of places like the top of the Empire State Building, most very high viewing spots, like London's Shard or Portsmouth's Spinnaker Tower are likely to be crowded with other people, jostling for a view and poking their cameras over your shoulder.
+There is something quiveringly romantic about looking down on the whole world together from a very high place.
+But despite the Sleepless in Seattle image of places like the top of the Empire State Building, most very high viewing spots, like London's Shard or Portsmouth's Spinnaker Tower, are likely to be crowded with other people jostling for a view and poking their cameras over your shoulder.

 For a really special experience, you could hire a capsule on the London Eye for just the two of you...almost.
 You do also have to share with a host who pours your champagne.
 But each capsule is actually big enough for twenty people so the host is no doubt practiced in keeping a discreet distance.
-The experience is called Cupid's Capsule and includes posh champagne, chocolates and a rose.
-In 2017, the private capsule cost £380.
+The experience is called Cupid's Capsule and includes posh champagne, chocolates, and a rose.
+As of publication, Cupid's Capsule costs £425.

-If your budget doesn't stretch that far, try a ride on the Emirates Air-Line, London's cable car across the Thames from Greenwich...
-Peninsula to the Royal Docks.
-Go in the evening and you'll enjoy a 10 minute ride, 300 feet above the Thames.
+If your budget doesn't stretch that far, try a ride on the Emirates Air Line, London's cable car across the Thames from Greenwich Peninsula to the Royal Docks.
+Go in the evening and you'll enjoy a 10-minute ride, 300 feet above the Thames.
 During the day you'll only have about five minutes to pop the question.
-You will probably have to share the moment because each car holds 8 passengers.
-But, on the day I went, I shared mine with only one other person.
-If you go at a slow time of day and hang around for the right moment, you should be able to grab a car just for the two of you.
+You will probably have to share the moment because each car holds eight passengers, but if you go at a slow time of day and hang around for the right moment, you should be able to grab a car just for the two of you.